Reference Letters for Medical School

 Sadly, not every faculty member or corporate executive has the time, energy or skill to craft an exceptional letter of recommendation.
 Even if someone thinks you are terrific, their best efforts might not do you justice.
 Successful reference letters must provide detailed examples of the exceptional features that set you apart from the crowd.
 The author must offer critical insight into your potential for professional success, along with a short discussion of your developmental areas (weaknesses).
 A poorly worded (or ill-conceived) letter can be the kiss of death for an otherwise well-qualified candidate.

 In our work in admissions, we see reference letters every day (from top level executives) that do nothing to enhance the applicant's candidacy.
-Sadly, most references are terse, ordinary documents that could have been written by anyone.
+Sadly, most references are terse and ordinary documents that could have been written by anyone.
 They rarely open the coveted Ivy League doors.
 We are often asked to write (and edit) reference letters by diligent faculty members who want to do the best possible job for their students.
 We think everyone should have access to this service.

 We offer three options for candidates who want to obtain the best reference letters possible:

-1) A custom writing service for letters of recommendation for medical school
+1) A custom writing service

 2) An editing service, if you already have a first draft.